v-cschneidew/license-calculator/README.md

-# License Manager Extension
+# License Calculator Extension

-A simple browser extension for managing licenses with CSV import/export support.
-It provides a user-friendly interface to add, remove, and modify licenses.
-This extension uses local storage and supports drag-and-drop sorting for ease of use.
+This extension calculates the annual total cost for a selected license based on the specified quantity.

 ## Installation